rarepotato8de/RoRo80/README.md

 ---

 ## Open Source
 This project is part of the open-source keyboard movement.
-Files will be released to the public soon!
+Thanks to Gnarsch aka.
+Roman for the permission.
+WE LOVE OPEN SOURCE.

 ## Questions?
 Feel free to open an issue or message me directly!